C-weijie999/ds-capstone/README.md

 # ds-capstone
-Repo for ds capstone project on coursera
+Repo for data science capstone project on coursera (SPACEX)